Camp Sea Quest

 When are sea lions born?
 How long do seal pups stay with their mom?
 How do sea otters learn to swim?
 Come find out all about these amazing animal families and see what it takes to be one of the cutest critters in the ocean.

 What makes water so special?
-Learn all about this special substance on which humans, our patients, and all life depends during this week!
+Learn all about this special substance on which marine mammals, humans and all life depends during this week!
 Discover its many forms, locations, and how YOU can be a Water Warrior to conserve this wonderfully wet resource!

 Check out information above for a new half-day camp offering for rising K and 1st graders.

 RISING 3rd & 4th GRADE: